digiscot/digiscot-website/README.md

 ---
 ```

 Below this you can put your page content.
-You can use **Markdown** formatting for things like headings and links.
-You can find an example page with different Markdown elements [here](http://digital.scvo.org.uk/example-page/).
+You can use [Markdown syntax](https://help.github.com/articles/markdown-basics/) for things like headings and links.

 It's often easiest to start by copying and pasting from a similar page and then adapting it to your needs.